sarahz2476/repotest/README.md

 10. then u login to ur github
 11. make a new repository
 12. it will show u a link with thre section
-13. make sure the link is in ssp form
+13. make sure the link is in ssh form
 14. then copy the code in the second section into your ide
 15. from now on every change made you need to git add, git commit, and the use git push to make sure the changes are saved in the github repository
 16. the end.